A Quick Guide to Crypto Regulators and Companies in China

 List of crypto-related companies and exchanges

-comment: there are many crypto companies and projects in China, but aforementioned ones are the most relevant ones and largest by revenue
+comment: there are many crypto companies and projects in China, but aforementioned ones are the most relevant ones and largest by scale

 Timeline of Happenings